Jasper2819/web-typography-22-23/README.md

 In this ReadMe file, you will find:

-* Research that is done
+* Research for this project
 * Typography
 * Nuances
 * Different feedback from the teacher and other students